Updated: Jan 31

-Jobs that are traditionally for women, such as working in the fields for example, have been taken over by new harvesting equipment.
+Jobs that are traditionally for women, such as working in the fields, have been taken over by new harvesting equipment.

 In the complexes girls can make about 150k rupiah (about $12 USD) and up from about 10 to 15 clients a night.
-“On average they will have about two men and a night so you take home about 200,000 rupiah (about $15 USD) a night…that’s about 4, 5 million rupiah a month (about $300-$380 USD).
+“On average they will have about two men and a night so you take home about 200,000 rupiah (about $15 USD) a night…that’s about four, five million rupiah a month (about $300-$380 USD).
 The average wage is 1.2/1.5 rupiah (about $92-$115 USD).
 Then you have the indirect sex workers and most of them are multitalented.
-They speak a bit of English; some of them have been to university; some are also working in the bars…they can make quite a lot of money.
+They speak a bit of English; some of them have been to university; some are also working in the bars… They can make quite a lot of money.
 You can see why people do it.”

 And in an effort to retain clientele, sex workers in particular use the aforementioned intravaginal practices to not only tighten their vaginas, but also as preventative cleansing measures against infections, since they are oftentimes unaware of the adverse effects.